Showing posts with label nethermost pike. Show all posts

 How many people on there now ?!

-As forecast the cloud lifted from Helvellyn about an hour later and so I headed on back to enjoy the now clear views.
+As forecast, the cloud lifted from Helvellyn about an hour later and so I headed on back to enjoy the now clear views.

 Helvellyn summit